SDDBT is a Non Profit 501(c)(3) organization

 The luckiest Chinese zodiac signs in 2024 are Monkeys, Roosters and Pigs.
 Not so fortunate are Rabbits, Goats and Dogs.
 Dragons’s fortunes will be influenced by “opposition to Tai Sui.”

-During this Year of the Dragon, SDDBT is collaborating with the San Diego Chinese History Museum (SDCHM) to share an exhibit focusing on the Chinese poet, Li Sao.
+During this Year of the Dragon, SDDBT collaborated with the San Diego Chinese History Museum (SDCHM) to share an exhibit focusing on the Chinese poet, Li Sao.
 Dragon boats and paddling in dragon boats were part of Li Sao’s story, created by his villagers to discourage marine life from devouring Li Sao after he drowned himself in the river in protest of the emperor’s decisions.
-Li Sao chose the path of a martyr instead
+Li Sao chose the path of a martyr instead of an insurrectionist.